andrewbaxter/inarybay/readme.md

-This is a graph-based binary format serializer/deserializer generator for use in `build.rs`, for interfacing with existing, externally developed binary format specifications.
+This is a graph-based binary format serializer/deserializer generator for use in `build.rs`!

+This is for interfacing with existing, externally developed binary format specifications.
 If you want to automatically serialize/deserialize your own data, use Protobuf or Bincode or something similar instead of this.

 By avoiding a struct macro based interface I think this is more flexible and simpler to use than alternatives.